thesadrogue/TheSadRogue.Integration/README.md

 ### The Integration Library
 The integration library core functionality is located in `TheSadRogue.Integration/`.
 Details about its functionality and usage can be found in [its readme](TheSadRogue.Integration/README.md).

-### A Project Template (TODO)
+### A Project Template
-This project will also provide a template compatible with `dotnet new`, that will be distributed via NuGet.
-This is not yet complete, but will make creating new projects with boilerplate code in place quick and easy.
+This project also provides a set of templates compatible with `dotnet new`, which are distributed via NuGet.
+These templates make creating new projects with boilerplate code in place quick and easy.
+There are two templates provided; one for using the MonoGame host for SadConsole, and one for the SFML host.

+The source code for the templates exists in `TheSadRogue.Integration.Templates/`, although you would more typically use them by using `dotnet new` as detailed in the [getting started](#how-do-i-get-started) section.

 ### A Companion Tutorial (TODO)
 Eventually, a roguelike tutorial will be written using the integration library that will demonstrate the features, however it does not yet exist.